iFoxtrot33/rock-paper-scissors-game/README.md

 This is a customaizable console game Rock Paper Scissors.

 ## ℹInstructions:
 You can customize the game.
-The rules for winning will be generated as per this diagram:
+The rules for losing will be generated as per this diagram.
+So A will lose to B C D.
 ![Game rules](https://user-images.githubusercontent.com/102408798/224920908-611ee82e-779a-4cbd-9856-9d3a45b94fe7.jpg)

 ### So you can add any odd number of arguments(minimum 3) and create your own Rock Paper Scissors Game!